Home

 Kittens at Birth

-Kitten growth obviously starts in the queen's womb.
-Baby kittens weigh normally weigh between two and four ounces (57 to 114 grams) when they are born.
+Kitten growth obviously starts in the queen's womb ("queen" is the word for an unspayed female kitty, especially when talking about pregnant females).
+Newborn kittens normally weigh between two and four ounces (57 to 114 grams) when they're born.
 They should add about a half an ounce (15 grams) a day.

-They are blind and deaf and they can barely move more than a couple of inches.
-Kittens are virtually helpless at birth.
+The newborns are blind and deaf and they can barely move more than a couple of inches to start.

 Five to Ten Days

-At this point of kitten growth, baby kittens will start to open their eyes.
-It'll take about two to three days for them to fully open their eyes.
-All kittens have blue eyes.
+At this point, kittens start to open their eyes.
+It'll take about two to three days for them to fully open up.
 Long-haired cats may need a couple more days to open their eyes.
+Interestingly, all kittens have blue eyes.

 Two to Three Weeks

-Baby kittens start to smell and hear and their ears, which were previously folded and flat against their head, will now become erect.
-Their eye color may start to change from blue to their permanent color (although this usually happens at around 12 weeks and in some breeds, it may take up to a year to fully develop their adult eye color).
-Their teeth start to grow through.
+Baby kittens start to smell and hear, and their ears, which were previously folded and flat against their head, will now become erect.
+(They start to look like real mini healthy cats!)
+Their eye color may start to change from blue to their permanent color (although this usually happens at around 12 weeks; and in some breeds, it may take up to a year to fully develop their adult eye color).
+Their teeth also start to grow through.

-Kittens start to purr at around three weeks old.
+The little tykes start to purr at around three weeks old.
+It's so yummy!

 Three to Four Weeks

-Baby kittens start to become more mobile, although they are unsteady on their feet and tend to fall over a lot.
-Although until four weeks of age, they are pretty much dependent on their mom.
+The kittens start to become more mobile, although they are unsteady on their feet and tend to fall over a lot.
 If they stray too far away from their kittening box, the mother cat will carry them back.
+Until four weeks of age, they are pretty much dependent on their mom.

 Four to Five Weeks